 Initial Assignments and Training:

 DCAs work with a Coast Guard assignment officer following selection.
 The assignment officer will review the individual’s education, experience, qualifications, and their expressed assignment interests, to issue orders to a position at a Coast Guard field unit position that best aligns the selectee’s talents and potential with the needs of the Coast Guard.
 After commissioning (which occurs approximately 30 days prior to attending the Direct Commission Officer (DCO) course in New London, Connecticut) new officers will execute permanent change of station (PCS) orders and report directly to their first unit for a brief period.
 DCAs will then go TDY to the DCO course.
-The DCO course will be 4 weeks in length.
+The DCO course will be five weeks in length.
 At DCO training, DCAs receive initial indoctrination to the traditions and programs of the Service, and training on Service-specific administration essentials needed to their successfully serve as a commissioned officer in the Coast Guard.
 Following completion of DCO training, DCAs will return to their unit.

 DCAs will transition to flying CG aircraft and later attend training at the Coast Guard Aviation Training Center (ATC), in Mobile, Alabama.